About the photographer

 Richard is honored to exhibit at major museum and galleries including notable solos at the Museum of Art and History (MOAH) Lancaster, Neutra Institute Gallery, Metro 417 Gallery, and the Orange Coast College.
-Recent group shows include the Florida Museum of Photographic Arts (FMoPA), the Griffin Museum in Boston, bG gallery, Gallery 825, Los Angeles Center of Photography, Brittany Davis Gallery, various galleries at Bergamot Station, and others.
+Recent group shows include the Florida Museum of Photographic Arts (FMoPA), the Griffin Museum in Boston, bG gallery, Gallery 825, Los Angeles Center of Photography, Los Angeles Art Show, various galleries at Bergamot Station, and others.
 Richard has earned recognition in Lucie Foundation’s annual International Photography Awards (IPA) six years running from 2013 to 2018, then also 2020.
 In December 2016, Richard was honored with a gold, silver and bronze award from TIFA (Tokyo International Foto Awards) for three different portfolios.

 He is the curator and co-producer for Open Show Los Angeles whose mission is to enable dialog between visual artists, collectors & industry enthusiasts.
-Additionally, he is serving as review panelist for the State of California Art Council (CAC) in Sacramento, in 2021 he evaluated artist portfolios for grants up to US$10k each.
-He has led photography workshops, moderated panel discussions, reviewed photo books and curated exhibitions as part of MOPLA Month of Photography LA and Artshare LA.
+Additionally, he is serving as review panelist for the State of California Art Council (CAC) in Sacramento, he evaluates artist portfolios and 501C3 non-profits for grants up to US$50K each.
+He has conducted portfolio reviews, photography workshops, moderated panel discussions, reviewed photo books and curated exhibitions for MOPLA Month of Photography LA, Artshare LA and other galleries.
 Richard is the author of two self-published photography books, Distant Memories, and Urbanscape.
 His work has been featured in the monograph LACMA Jazz 25th Anniversary published by the Los Angeles County Museum of Arts.

 A few years back, when Richard was not as busy creating art work and exhibiting, he offered his left- brained talents to serve as Vice-chair, then Board Chairman for the nonprofit Create Now, whose mission is to help youth finds their voices through arts mentoring and education.
 He is a graduate of California State University and resides in a Los Angeles suburb with his wife and son.
 At times one can find him pretending to be a chef, but really he just likes to eat (and drink wine).

-Chow is represented by United Photographic Artist Gallery in Tampa Floria; bG Gallery (Gestalt Projects) in Santa Monica CA; and Gallery 825 in West Hollywood CA.
+Chow is represented by United Photographic Artist Gallery in Tampa Floria; and Gallery 825 in West Hollywood CA.